eProsima/Fast-DDS-docs/docs/pubsub.rst

     part_attr.rtps.builtin.metatrafficMulticastLocatorList.push_back(locator);

 * Metatraffic Unicast Locators: these locators are used to receive metatraffic information using unicast.
-  The usually are used by built-in endpoints, like the discovery built-in endpoints.
+  They usually are used by built-in endpoints, like the discovery built-in endpoints.
 You can set your own locators using attribute ``rtps.builtin.metatrafficUnicastLocatorList``.

   .. code-block:: c++